leo-arch/clifm/README.md

       $ mv 12 1

->
+* Quick search: type `/string` and CliFM will list of the files containing `string` in its name.
+This function also support wildcards.
+Example: `/*.png` will list all the .png files.

 Because inspired in Arch Linux and its KISS principle, it is fundamentally aimed to be lightweight, fast, and simple.
+Weightng approximately 5 MB (!), it is the most lightweight and fastest file manager out there.
 On Arch's notion of simplcity see: https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity

 ## Running CliFM: